wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 [https://youtu.be/00TZxeyt8_A?si=C3kbhPJ4HtcmhOfk](https://youtu.be/00TZxeyt8_A?si=C3kbhPJ4HtcmhOfk)

+An example of intermediate actors:
 Since each error that can occur in a method is known, an Actor decorator, for example, can override this behavior by clearing errors as necessary.
 It is the default behavior to put all jettl errors on the error wire to expose the API to the developer, and the developer can decide which errors to ignore for each individual method.
-For example, clearing errors that come from the Send methods if an Address is not registered anymore. expected error list with possible reasons the error was created.
+For example, clearing errors that come from the Tell methods if an Address is not registered anymore.
-All errors that can happen in jettl are documented in `jettl.lvlib:Error.lvlib`

-Errors should be handled with the method that generates that error.
-For example, when an error occurs in a method, DO NOT handle the error in a global method call after the method has finished executing.
-Rather, handle the error as necessary during execution of the method call (this means in decorated methods too, think in a decorated layer of actor, handling errors that come out of Create.vi in another layer)
+Best Practice: Errors should be handled with the method that generates that error.
+For example, when an error occurs in a method, it is best to NOT handle the error in 'Error Handler.vi'.
+Rather, handle the error as necessary during execution of the method call (this means in decorated methods too, think in a decorated layer of actor, handling errors that come out of Create.vi in another layer).
+This can be company specific intermediate actors.

+'jettl': All know errors that can happen in jettl are documented in `jettl.lvlib:Error.lvlib`

-For EVERY method / function call, you SHOULD KNOW EVERY ERROR that will come out of that method / function, and document it for the developer.
+Best Practice: For EVERY method / function call, you SHOULD KNOW EVERY ERROR that will come out of that method / function, and document it for the developer.
 Otherwise, the error *likely* was passed from a previous method / method.
 You will know this by the call chain.

 [https://forums.ni.com/t5/Actor-Framework-Discussions/Actor-Stopping-Error-Handling/m-p/3632216#M5189](https://forums.ni.com/t5/Actor-Framework-Discussions/Actor-Stopping-Error-Handling/m-p/3632216#M5189)